Team-HighFive-DECO3500/highfive/docs/Evaluation.md

 Brief explanation of think aloud method: "Please speak your thoughts out loud as you interact with the system - what you're looking at, what you're thinking, what you expect to happen.
 There are no right or wrong actions."
-Warm-up think aloud exercise (e.g., "Show me how you would make a cup of tea while thinking aloud") Context setting: "Imagine you live in a share house with 4-5 other people who use this kitchen."

 **Stage 2: Think Aloud Tasks (10 mins)**

-- Participants complete 4 scenario-based tasks while thinking aloud and observer takes notes as they interact with the system.
+- Participants complete 4 scenario based tasks while thinking aloud and observer takes notes as they interact with the system.
+Audio recording is also done for one for the participants.

 1. **Task 1: Bin Full - Task Creation & Awareness**

 **Scenario**: "You've just walked into the shared kitchen and noticed the bin is full.
-You want to use KitchenKat to handle this."
+You want to use KitchenKat to takecare of this."

 **Observable Behaviors**: